Naftali Bennett Becomes Israel's New Prime Minister, Ending Netanyahu's 12-Year Reign

-Benjamin Netanyahu's term as prime minister ended Sunday after Israel's parliament approved a new government formed by Yamina leader Naftali Bennett and Yesh Atid chairman Yair Lapid.
+For the first time in twelve years, Benjamin Netanyahu is no longer prime minister of Israel.
+Netanyahu's term as prime minister ended Sunday after Israel's parliament approved a new government formed by Yamina leader Naftali Bennett and Yesh Atid chairman Yair Lapid.

+On Monday, the new government posed for the traditional picture with Israeli President Reuven Rivlin.

-Israel's Parliament, the Knesset (MKs), approved the new government in a 60 to 59 vote with one abstention, The Jerusalem Post reports.
+On Sunday night, Israel's Parliament, the Knesset, approved the new government by the slimmest of margins in a 60 to 59 vote with one abstention.

 Bennett's supporters cheered after the announcement, then he exchanged a brief handshake with Netanyahu before taking the oath of office as the new prime minister.